Tag: MiCA

 The Citizen Still Trusts, But Trust Has Moved.

 Citizens still look to regulators for protection, assuming oversight equates to order.
 We trust code because it seems incorruptible, forgetting that code is authored, audited, and altered by people.
-Protocols such as Curve, Aave, and Compound have demonstrated how insiders can legally manipulate governance, emissions, and treasury flows—all “by the rules.”
+Protocols such as Curve, Aave, and Compound have shown a different reality.
+Insiders can legally manipulate governance, emissions, and treasury flows.
+They do all of this “by the rules.”
 Participation becomes performance; validation becomes surrender.

 Democracy at the Edge of Code